Adam-Jimenez/auddit/README.md

 ## How it works

-Using the [Reddit API](https://www.reddit.com/dev/api), more specifically the [Python Wrapper for the api](https://github.com/praw-dev/praw), we can query for hot posts from any subreddit.
-We then list a configurable amount of comments and replies and put all this data in a Post object.
+Using the [Python Reddit API Wrapper](https://github.com/praw-dev/praw), we can query for hot posts from any subreddit.

-Then we pipe the text to the text-to-speech task, that generates an audio file using the Google Text-To-Speech API, more specifically the [gTTS Python Wrapper](https://gtts.readthedocs.io/en/latest/index.html).
+Then we pipe the text to the text-to-speech task, that generates an audio file using either ttsmp3.com or the [Google Text-to-Speech Python Wrapper](https://gtts.readthedocs.io/en/latest/index.html).
+We prefer ttsmp3.com for the quality and use gTTS as a fallback if we get rate-limited.

 Then, we send the text and the audio to the video generation tasks, which uses [PyMovie](https://zulko.github.io/moviepy/) to make a video with background music, the text-to-speech clips and the text.

+Then we generate a thumbnail with the goal of clickbaiting the viewers with [Pillow](https://pillow.readthedocs.io/en/stable/)

 All that is left is to [upload to Youtube using the Google API](https://github.com/porjo/youtubeuploader).